 Clear-eyed Alicia had come to the door in floppy house slippers, a hastily thrown on bathrobe.
 “Alicia...”
 She carried a book, her place marked with a thumb.
 The women who read these books did not ask for them at the public library but in tearooms and pharmacies while waiting for their mildly alcoholic heal-all or a cup of Darjeeling.
 They took the thrust at a safe remove, second-hand, filtered through rental tales of love everlasting.

 “I came to say goodbye,” Lucy said.
 He had brought her an orange.
 “Navel encounter without loss of semen.
 That’s a joke.”
 He smiled.

 Alicia touched the orange, caressed it.
 She accepted his offer of fruit and was ashamed.
 “Lucy...”
 He came in for his goodbye embrace.
 Cat Armstrong was not spoken of.
 He had meant to.
 He did not feel love for Alicia.
 His feelings were lust and a corrosive pity.

 Lucy thought of Cat alone in her room with the flickering shadows.
 Their second honeymoon they had called the first.
 His second honeymoon was his alone; he was gone a week and screwed Alicia Drye on a rollaway bed in her Ohio parlor.
 How many years had it been since he had seen her?
 Had she been faithful to him?
 He had been casually faithful.
 “I have been faithful to thee, Cynara, in my fashion.”
-This was in 1953 and to quote Dowson’s Cynara poem seemed important as he stood outside on the doorstep.
+This was in 1953 and Dowson’s Cynara seemed important as he stood outside on the doorstep.
 “Desolate and sick because the night was long...”

 “Come in,” Alicia smelled like wine.
 “Oh, Lucy.
 You have been gone.
 Oh, let’s see.
 Eight years, yes.
 I noticed you were not around the house, didn’t I?
 You said something.”